jeffersoncgo/content-recommender/README.md

 ## How It Works

 1.  **Jellyfin Connection:** The application first prompts you to log in to your Jellyfin server using your server URL, username, and password.
-2.  **Data Fetching:** Once connected, it fetches your played and unplayed movie libraries.
+2.  **Data Fetching:** Once connected, it fetches your played and unplayed Content libraries.
-3.  **Similarity Calculation:** The `findSimilar.js` script calculates a similarity score between your watched movies and the unwatched ones.
+3.  **Similarity Calculation:** The `findSimilar.js` script calculates a similarity score between your watched Contents and the unwatched ones.
 This score is based on a weighted combination of:
     *   Genres
     *   Critic Ratings
     *   Community Ratings